margaretstorey/startup2022/README.md

 **Teams and Projects:**
 View current and past [teams and projects](teams and projects.md).

 **Office Hour:** By appointment and by zoom.
-Friday 11:00am-12:00pm over zoom (please send an email to set an alternative meeting time)
+Friday 11:00am-12:00pm overzoom (please send an email to set an alternative meeting time)

 **Contact email:** [mstorey@uvic.ca](mailto:mstorey@uvic.ca)

 ## License
 TBD.